|

 sub-10mm values typical today.
 Aside from longitudinal wheel compliance, one of

-consistent tyre contact on bumpy roads is the ratio of its sprung to unsprung
+maintain consistent tyre contact on bumpy roads is the ratio of its sprung to

 therefore essential to have light suspension — easier said than done in a vehicle which needs tyres and